Schloss Trebnitz (manor house)

 • Schloss Trebnitz, Foto: Franziska Mandel

-• Park des Schloss Trebnitz, Foto: Schloss Trebnitz
+• Park of Schloss Trebnitz, Foto: Franziska Mandel

-The castle in its present form was created by restructuring in around 1900.
-The two side wings were added at that time to what is now the central structure This turned the simple manor house into a splendid Neo-Baroque “castle”.
-Once the castle was handed over to the local authority in 1945, it was put to many uses until 1992: a military hospital, residential and office buildings, school, kindergarten and holiday resort.
-After 1992, the house was comprehensively restored, with the support of the Federal and state government; it is now a modern seminar building.
+The castle in its present form was created by reconstruction works around 1900, when the two side wings were added to the present central building.
+Thus, the simple manor house was transformed into a stately neo-baroque "castle".
+After the castle was transferred to the municipality in 1945, it was used in many ways until 1992: Military hospital, residential and office building, school, kindergarten and vacation camp.
+After 1992, with the support of the federal and state governments, the house was extensively renovated and converted into a modern seminar house.
+Thousands of children, young people and adults from many European countries meet here every year for training and educational programs.

 Continue readingcollapse